 Parents and carers are welcome to make an appointment to visit our school, to look around and ask questions.
-Application forms are only available on-line and should be submitted to Croydon Council.
-For further information please contact School Admissions Team, 4th Floor (Zone G) Bernard Weatherill House, 8 Mint Walk, Croydon CR0 1EA.
+Applications for Reception are only available on-line (eadmissions.org) and should be submitted to Croydon Council.
+For further information please contact the School Admissions Team, 4th Floor (Zone G) Bernard Weatherill House, 8 Mint Walk, Croydon CR0 1EA.
 Priority when allocating places are given to:

-- children in local authority care (CLA)
+- Children in local authority care (CLA)

-- children whose brothers or sisters attend Beulah schools
+- Children whose brothers or sisters attend Beulah schools

-- children who have medical needs
+- Children who have medical needs

-- children who live closest to the school
+- Children who live closest to the school